jessica-woodgate/desk23/Documentation/6. Conclusion/Ethical Framework.md

 ## Using the framework

-When working through the design process and sprints, we followed the DIODE procedure for ethical analysis (see https://www.zyen.com/media/documents/ethical-assessment.pdf for a detailed explanation).
+When working through the design process and sprints, we followed the [DIODE](https://www.zyen.com/media/documents/ethical-assessment.pdf) procedure for ethical analysis.
 In brief, this procedure works by:

 1. Define questions – ensure that we have defined the project in which the ethical questions are framed